psadmin-io/io-styles/README.md

-# psadmin.io 8.59 Themes
+# psadmin.io Themes

-We are releasing our newest version of our Themes for PeopleSoft 8.59 (and 8.58).
+We are releasing our newest version of our Themes for PeopleSoft 8.60, 8.59 and 8.58.
 We use these stylesheets on our non-production environments so that users can easily recognize which environment they are in, and most important, know they aren't in production.

 The Themes are released as an Application Data Set that you can easiliy import into your applications.
 The ADS project includes stylesheets and Branding Themes.

 ## Importing Themes

+### PeopleTools 8.60

+For 8.60, under the Releases link on the right, you can download the latest `IO_STYLE_REDWOOD.zip`]() release.
+Unpack the zip file to your Data Migration File Location.

+You use the Data Migration Workbench's "Load Project From File" feature to import the themes and the stylesheets.

+### PeopleTools 8.58/8.59

-Under the Releases, you can [download the lastest `IO_STYLE_859.zip`]() release.
+For 8.58 and 8.58, under the Releases link on the right, you can [download the lastest `IO_STYLE_859.zip`](https://github.com/psadmin-io/io-styles-859/releases/download/v1.1/IO_STYLES_859-v1.1.zip) release.
 Unpack the zip file to your Data Migration File Location.

 You use the Data Migration Workbench's "Load Project From File" feature to import the themes and the stylesheets.